Loving Kindness Meditation

 One form of self-inquiry is called jnana affirming.
 This is where we use affirmations to enhance the natural qualities of awakening.
 For example we could use affirmations such as: “I am whole”, “I am at peace”, “I am free” or “I am love”, to affirm inner qualities of our life.

 There is a particular practice which is called “cultivating loving kindness”, that can be very useful when it comes to dissolving particular blockages, especially blockages that have arisen due to past interactions with others.
 The more inner silence we have, the more effective this practice will be.
 Just a caution that this is a powerful practice and may not be suitable for everyone.
-If someone has had a traumatic experience in the past, then this practice may simply bring up too many emotions to the surface.
-So, if in doubt, or if you experience emotions that you feel are too powerful, then you can back-off and come back to this later, when you feel you are ready.
+If someone has had a traumatic experience in the past and is suffering from post traumatic stress disorder where the stress or trauma is related to past actions of another person, then this practice may simply bring up too many emotions to the surface.
+So, if in doubt, or if you experience emotions that you feel are too powerful, or are uncomfortable, then you can back-off and come back to this practice later on in your life, when you feel you are ready.

 This is how the practice is done: